bc-mkatz/slate-1/source/includes/_api_media_types.md

 ```

-The resource element should then contain a set of elements that match the fields described in that resources' documentation:
+The resource element should then contain a set of elements that match the fields described in that resource's documentation:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>